-Our operating expenses consist of sales and marketing, research and development, general and administrative, restructuring and transaction expenses, and amortization of acquired intangibles.
-The most significant component of our operating expenses is personnel costs, which consists of salaries, bonuses, sales commissions, stock-based compensation, and other employee-related benefits.
-Operating expenses also include overhead costs for facilities, technology, professional fees, depreciation expense, and marketing.
+Our operating expenses consist of sales and marketing, research and development, general and administrative, restructuring and transaction expenses and amortization of acquired intangibles.
+The most significant component of our operating expenses is personnel costs, which consists of salaries, bonuses, sales commissions, stock-based compensation and other employee-related benefits.
+Operating expenses also include overhead costs for facilities, technology, professional fees, depreciation expense and marketing.

 Sales and marketing.
-Sales and marketing expenses primarily consist of employee compensation such as salaries, bonuses, sales commissions, stock-based compensation, and other employee-related benefits for our sales and marketing teams, as well as overhead costs, technology, and marketing programs.
+Sales and market expenses primarily consists of employee compensation such as salaries, bonuses, sales commissions, stock-based compensation and other employee-related benefits for our sales and marketing teams, as well as overhead costs, technology and marketing programs.
 Sales commissions and related payroll taxes directly related to contract acquisition are capitalized and recognized as expenses over the estimated period of benefit.

-We anticipate that we will continue to invest in sales and marketing capacity to enable future growth and that sales and marketing expense as a percentage of revenue will increase as we recognize expense related to amortization of contract acquisition costs in 2019 and continue to grow the sales and marketing teams and invest in marketing programs.
+We intend to continue to invest in our sales organization in the future and therefore expect our sales and marketing expenses to increase as we hire additional sales and marketing personnel and invest in marketing programs.

 Research and development.
 Research and development expenses support our efforts to enhance our existing platform and develop new software products.
-Research and development expenses primarily consist of employee compensation such as salaries, bonuses, stock-based compensation, and other employee-related benefits for our engineering and product management teams, as well as overhead costs.
-Research and development expenses do not reflect amortization of internally developed capitalized software.
+Research and development expenses primarily consists of employee compensation such as salaries, bonuses, stock-based compensation and other employee-related benefits for our engineering and product management teams, as well as overhead costs.
 We believe that our core technologies and ongoing innovation represent a significant competitive advantage for us, and we expect our research and development expenses to continue to increase as we invest in research and development resources to further strengthen and enhance our solutions.